0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

         SwapType swapType = amount0Out > 0 ?
 SwapType.BUY : SwapType.SELL;

         if (sequencingRuleInfo.emptyBuysOrSells) {
-            // We've entered the "tail" of the ordering.
+            // We've entered the "tail" of the ordering (Definition 5.2).
-            // In the tail, all remaining swaps must be of the same type.
+            // In the tail, all remaining swaps must be of the same type (Lemma 5.1).
             // This occurs when we've run out of either buy or sell orders.
-            // The tailSwapType represents the type of swaps in the tail. require(swapType == sequencingRuleInfo.tailSwapType, "UniswapV2: Swap violates GSR");
+            // The tailSwapType represents the type of swaps in the tail. require(swapType == sequencingRuleInfo.tailSwapType, "UniswapV2: VIOLATES_GSR");
         } else {
             // Determine the required swap type based on current reserves
             // This implements the core logic of the Greedy Sequencing Rule